• Gluten-Free Recipes

 • In a medium bowl, whisk together the teff flour, almond flour, baking soda, and salt.
 Add all at once to the chocolate mixture and mix to combine.
 Pour in the ice water and beat until a smooth batter forms.

-• Divide the batter between the pans, smooth the tops, and preheat the oven to 350℉.
+• Pour the batter into the pan, smooth the top, and preheat the oven to 350℉.
 Rest the batter while the oven heats, then place the cake in the oven and bake for 35-40 minutes, until a tester inserted in the middle of the cake comes out clean and the edges are starting to come away from the sides of the pan.

-• Remove cake from the oven and cool in the pans on a wire rack for 20 minutes, then turn out onto the rack to cool completely.
+• Remove cake from the oven and cool in the pan on a wire rack for 20 minutes, then turn out onto the rack to cool completely.

 Make Frosting